Ayub Khan: Weakening of constitutional government

+Family

 After his death, his descendants became active in national politics in the 1990s until the present; however, these family members have been controversial.
-His son Gohar is an active member of the conservative PML(N) and was the Foreign Minister in the Sharif ministry in the 1990s but was removed due to his controversial and unauthorized statements about India.
-His daughter Nasim did not enter politics and married Miangul Aurangzeb, the Wali of Swat.
+His son Gohar was an active member of the conservative PML(N) and was the Foreign Minister in the Sharif ministry in the 1990s but was removed due to his controversial and unauthorized statements about India.
+Ayub's daughter Nasim did not enter politics and married Miangul Aurangzeb, the Wali of Swat.

-His son Shaukat was a successful businessman and had four children, three sons, and one daughter.
+His son Shaukat was a successful businessman and had four children: three sons and one daughter.
 All three sons went into business and politics, with Akbar, Arshad, and Yousaf Ayub Khan becoming successful members of the provincial and national assemblies.

 His grandson, Omar, served in the Aziz ministry as a Finance Minister in the 2000s but joined the PML(N) in 2010; he was declared ineligible for the 2013 general election after allegations of vote rigging were proved.
 In 2018, he joined PTI.
 Another grandson, Yousaf, who is a party worker of the PTI, was also declared ineligible for submitting fake documents to the Election Commission.